DIPlib/diplib/src/documentation/image.md

     dip::UnsignedArray coords { 1, 2, 3, 4, 5 };
     dip::uint dd = img.Dimensionality();
-    dip::uint index = coords[--dd];
+    dip::uint index = 0;
     while( dd > 0 ) {
+      --dd;
       index *= img.Dimension( dd );
-      index += coords[--dd];
+      index += coords[dd];
     }

 This computation is performed by `img.Index( coords )` (dip::Image::Index).
 It is the *n*D equivalent to `x + y * width`.
 An index, as opposed to an offset, is always non-negative, and therefore stored in an unsigned integer.
-The index is also shared among any images with the same dimensions.
+The index is shared among any images with the same dimensions.

 It is not efficient to use indices to access many pixels, as the relationship between the index and the offset is non-trivial.
-One can determine the coordinates corresponding to an index through `img.IndexToCoordinates( index )`, which then leads to an offset or a pointer (dip::Image::IndexToCoordinates).
+One can determine the coordinates corresponding to an index through `img.IndexToCoordinates( index )` (dip::Image::IndexToCoordinates), which then leads to an offset or a pointer.
 The function dip::Image::At with a scalar argument uses linear indices, and consequently is not efficient for images with dimensionality of 2 or more.